Bhikaiji Cama

-Bhikhaiji Rustom Cama (24 September 1861 – 13 August 1936) or simply as, Madam Cama, was one of the prominent figures in the Indian independence movement.
-She unfurled one of the earliest versions of the flag of independent India on August 22, 1907 and she was the first person to hoist an Indian flag in a foreign nation, at the International Socialist Conference at Stuttgart.
+Bhikhaiji Rustom Cama (24 September 1861 – 13 August 1936), also known as Madam Cama, was one of the prominent figures in the Indian independence movement.
+She unfurled one of the earliest versions of the flag of independent India on August 22, 1907, and she was the first person to hoist an Indian flag in a foreign nation, at the International Socialist Conference at Stuttgart.

 Early life

 Bhikaiji Cama was born in Bombay (now Mumbai) in a large, affluent Parsi Zoroastrian family.
 Her parents, Sorabji Framji Patel and Jaijibai Sorabji Patel, were well known in the city, where her father Sorabji—a lawyer by training and a merchant by profession—was an influential member of the Parsi community.

 Like many Parsi girls of the time, Bhikhaiji attended Alexandra Girls' English Institution.
 Bhikhaiji was by all accounts a diligent, disciplined child with a flair for languages.
 She also excelled at cricket.

 On 3 August 1885 at Bombay, she married Rustomji Cama, who was the son of K. R. Cama, and from a loyalist family.
 Her husband was a wealthy, pro-British lawyer who aspired to enter politics.
 It was not a compatible or happy marriage, and Bhikhaiji spent most of her time and energy in philanthropic activities and social work.